kasparsd/limit-login-attempts/readme.txt

 3. Customize the settings from the options page, if desired.
 If your server is located behind a reverse proxy make sure to change this setting.

 If you have any questions or problems please make a post here: http://wordpress.org/tags/limit-login-attempts

-== Todo ==

-* There is no built in way to change user login name or nicename -- split to separate plugin?
-* Translations
-* Test vs. 2.5
-* Look through readme.txt

 == Frequently Asked Questions ==